Best Cheap Health Insurance in Montana (2025)

 • Blue Cross and Blue Shield of Montana has the cheapest rates for about two-thirds of Montana residents.
 BCBS has the most affordable quotes in most of Montana's large cities including Billings, Missoula, Great Falls and Bozeman.

-• Mountain Health CO-OP has the best low-cost health insurance for rural Montanans.
-Mountain Health has the cheapest rates for about a third of the people who live in Montana.
+• Mountain Health CO-OP has the best low-cost medical insurance for rural Montanans.
+Mountain Health has the most affordable quotes for about a third of the individuals who live in Montana.

 Best health insurance companies in Montana

-Mountain Health CO-OP has the best overall health insurance in Montana because of its good customer service, cheap rates and flexible coverage.
+Mountain Health CO-OP has the best overall health insurance in Montana because of its good customer service, affordable quotes and flexible coverage.

 Best-rated health insurance companies in Montana